A blue butterfly against a background of green leaves

 It was in that transition that it occurred to me how nature photography is really a unique genre onto itself.

-In the studio, when working with an inanimate object, I can stage it, style it, move it around, shoot it, adjust it, and reshoot it 50 times from different angles to get that one perfect shot.
+In my studio, when working with an inanimate object, I can stage it, style it, move it around, shoot it, adjust it, and reshoot it from different angles to get that one perfect shot.

 In nature photography, when the moment presents itself, there is little time to think about it.
 The perfect moment is fleeting and the perfect picture is elusive.
 And when the subject flees, it is time to look for another subject.
 The creative challenge it presents is most fascinating to me.